 “Manage your expectations” is a phrase you’ve probably heard many times in various situations ranging from the home to the workplace.
 It is nevertheless an excellent way to avoid conflict and to prevent negative thoughts from spiralling out of control and affecting your mental wellbeing.
-Here’s how you can put this oft-heard concept into action.
+Here’s how you can put this often heard concept into action.

 Related: Working Well with Your Colleagues

-One of the main causes of conflict often stems from a mismatch of expectations between colleagues.
-If you receive an instruction that sounds unfair to you, it’s best to seek clarification first before taking any further steps.
+One of the main causes of workplace conflict often stems from a mismatch of expectations between colleagues.
+If you receive an instruction that sounds unfair to you, it is best to seek clarification first before taking any further steps.

 Related: The Awkward Turtle

 One of the tenets of Cognitive Behavioural Therapy tells us that how we think affects how we respond to situations.
-Recognising this, it’s good to reflect on whether your expectations of others might be realistic.
-Adjust your expectations if what you want lies out of your or other people’s control.
+Recognising this, it is good to reflect on whether your expectations of others might be realistic.
+Assess and adjust your expectations if what you want lies out of your or other people’s control.

 Related: How to Communicate Needs to Your Partner

-When you realise that there are things out of your control, it’s up to you to decide how you’re going to react next.
+When you realise that there are things out of your control, it is up to you to decide how you’re going to react next.
 You can choose to wallow in disappointment, or take control of your life and start making positive plans to move forward and stay positive at work.

-It’s easy to fall into the trap of expecting that things will always happen the way you want them to.
+It is easy to fall into the trap of expecting that things will always happen the way you want them to.
 Unfortunately, things hardly happen this way, and you are left feeling disappointed and filled with negative thoughts and emotions that can take a toll on your mental health.
-Below are some examples of thinking traps you are susceptible to will help you to catch hold of yourself before it’s too late.
+Below are some examples of thinking traps you may be susceptible to.
+Try to identify if you fall into these thinking traps.

 Related: The Science of Happiness